krisoshea-eth/cohort-seven/projects/lodestar-eip-7732-builder.md

     F --> G["Weeks 19-21+<br/>docs + report + handoff"]
 ```

-**Week 5 -- Proposal checkpoint.** Publish proposal + living note; align with Marko and Nico on scope, base branch, and the FOCIL/Deathstar stances; start the notebook. *Deliverable: accepted proposal and mentor-aligned scope.*
+**Week 5 -- Proposal checkpoint.** Publish proposal + living note; align with Nico on scope, base branch, and the FOCIL/Deathstar stances; start the notebook. *Deliverable: accepted proposal and mentor-aligned scope.*

 **Week 6 -- Architecture and code-path reconciliation.** Map the Gloas codepaths, confirm current PR state, propose where the builder should live, and get mentor sign-off before committing to the first implementation path. *Deliverable: architecture note and current-code map.*